goblet/goblet/README.md

 It provides:

 * A command line tool for creating, deploying, and managing your api
-* A decorator based API for integrating with GCP API Gateway, Storage, Cloudfunctions, PubSub, Scheduler, Cloudrun Jobs, Redis, Monotoring alerts and other GCP services.
+* A decorator based API for integrating with GCP API Gateway, Storage, Cloudfunctions, PubSub, Scheduler, Cloudrun Jobs, Redis, Monitoring alerts and other GCP services.
 * Local environment for testing and running your api endpoints
 * Dynamically generated openapispec
 * Support for multiple stages